 - 1 cup all-purpose flour

-- 1/4 teaspoon baking powder
+- ¼ tsp baking powder

-- 1/4 teaspoon salt
+- ¼ tsp salt

-- 1/2 cup (1 stick) unsalted butter, at room temperature
+- ½ cup unsalted butter (1 stick) at room temperature

-- 1/2 cup granulated sugar
+- ½ cup granulated sugar

 - 1 large egg

-- 1/2 teaspoon almond extract
+- ½ tsp almond extract

-- 3-4 Bosc or Barlett pears
+- 3-4 Bosc or Bartlett pears

 Glaze:

-- 1/4 cup apricot jam
+- ¼ cup apricot jam

-- 1 tablespoon fresh lemon juice
+- 1 TBSP fresh lemon juice

-- 2 tablespoons sliced almonds for topping
+- 2 TBSP sliced almonds for topping

 Instructions

-- Heat oven to 350°F. Coat a 9- to 10-inch tart pan with removable bottom with cooking spray and set aside.
+- Prep: Heat oven to 350°F. Coat a 9- to 10-inch tart pan with removable bottom with cooking spray and set aside.

-- In a medium bowl, whisk together the flour, baking powder, and salt.
+- Crust: In a medium bowl, whisk together the flour, baking powder, and salt.

 - Using an electric mixer, beat the butter and 1/2 cup sugar in a large bowl until light and fluffy; beat in the egg and almond extract. {Try not to leave out the almond extract- it adds such a nice, subtle flavor that really adds so much to this dessert!}